-Now that millions more people are working from home due to the coronavirus, I thought I’d share some tips on how to keep your sanity.
+Now that millions more people are working from home due to the coronavirus, I thought I'd share some tips on how to keep your sanity.
 This is my work from home survival guide.
-I have been working from home since 2012, when I negotiated a severance and retired early.
+I have actually been working from home since 2012, when I negotiated a severance and left corporate America for good.

 Losing the routine and the camaraderie of co-workers was tough during the first year.
 I often found myself twiddling my thumbs, waiting for my wife to wake up because I had been conditioned since 1999 to wake up by 5:30 am.

 There was probably a point where I lost my mind for a couple weeks being so isolated from the outside world.
 So I decided to write about some of those feelings throughout several posts.
 Here's one of them: The Negatives Of Early Retirement Nobody Likes To Talk About.

 Over time, I got used to the isolation as I found my own routine.